 The process is super easy.
 Just head over to the Egypt eVisa application page, fill the form with all the required information and submit a scanned copy of your passport.

 Make sure you also have a credit or debit card at hand for your payment.
-It only takes about 5-10 minutes to complete your application, and you’ll receive confirmation via email.
+It only takes about 5/10 minutes to complete your application, and you’ll receive confirmation via email.
+You may also be asked for a copy of your itinerary when you enter Egypt, so keep that on hand.

 You can choose to apply for single or multiple entry visas online, while visas on arrival are always single entry.
 Bear it in mind if you’re planning to visit Egypt more than once within six months!